Kunstbanause/Last64/last64_bloom/TASKS.md

 - [ ] Intro with camera movement (FAILED)
 - [ ] Colored debug text? (failed)
 - [ ] Player Light (Failed, there is not shading, depth, etc)
+- [ ] Main menu in main.cpp instead of sceneLast64.cpp

 ## 🛠️ KNOWN ISSUES
 - [x] All the geometry is black (not showing the configured color).
 Something with the custom code nerated geometry or render pipeline is not correct.